Oekn5w/deezer-discord-rpc/README.md

 3. To build the app for release, run: `bun run build`
 4. If you want to run it in development mode, run: `bun run start`

+## Websocket Server

+As Deezer's API is basically non-existent, this client can also run a websocket server for rudimentary playback control for peripherals.

+The Websocket server is running on port `16890` <ins>without authentication</ins>.
+It is possible to bind it to the localhost interface, so that only services on the machine can access it (or SSH tunnels).

+See [WebsocketServer](./WebsocketServer.md) for the implemented functionality.

 ## Tray Menu Options

 - **Status name:** The status that will show on Discord.
 For comparison, Spotify integration uses the artists.<br />